markusand/errors-express/README.md

 npm i express errors-express
 ```

+> [!WARNING]
+> From v2, this plugin is adapted to work with Express v5.
+For Express v4 compatibility, use v1.

 ## Usage

 Import the error handler middleware and place it at the end of the middleware stack.
 Any error (operational or not) thrown by a controller is handled and sent to the client.